Leooo12/Cis-4400-Team6-/README.md

 # 3) Business Persona

 Who are going to be the people who use the system?
 Who are the actors of the system?

+# 4) Data
+The data sources that you are going to use and the metadata associated with them.

+[Tell us (at least approximately) how large your dataset is.
+Highlight both the strengths and weaknesses of your dataset(s).]

+# 5) Methods
+In this section, we will highlight some of the key tools and elements of our tech stack that we will be using for this project.
+As we learn and build upon our skills during this program, we hope to add additional tools to this section and improve upon some of our initial assumptions.

+# 6) Data Tools
+Data Storage: What are the data storages that you are going to use.

+Data Processing: How are you going to process/ingest the data?

+Data Orchestration: Are you using any type of tools to automate your data pipeline

+# 7) Interface
+The final interface will be a web-based application where the Persona can visualize the results.
+People should be able also to connect to your  data using Tableau/PowerBI and do their own analysis.